simba-sleep/serverless-vpc-plugin/README.md

     # Whether to export stack outputs so it may be consumed by other stacks
     exportOutputs: false

+    # Whether to alow outbound access to SSH (port 22)
+    allowSSH: false
 ```

 ## CloudFormation Outputs